dotnet/roslyn/docs/features/interceptors.md

 The compiler does not map `#line` directives when determining if an `[InterceptsLocation]` attribute intercepts a particular call in syntax.

 #### Position

-The implementation currently uses 0-indexed line and character numbers.
-However, we may want to change that before shipping it as an experimental feature to be 1-indexed, to match existing places where these values are displayed to the user (e.g. `Diagnostic.ToString`).
+Line and column numbers in `[InterceptsLocation]` are 1-indexed to match existing places where source locations are displayed to the user.
+For example, in `Diagnostic.ToString`.

 The location of the call is the location of the name syntax which denotes the interceptable method.
 For example, in `app.MapGet(...)`, the name syntax for `MapGet` would be considered the location of the call.
 For a static method call like `System.Console.WriteLine(...)`, the name syntax for `WriteLine` is the location of the call.
 If we allow intercepting calls to property accessors in the future (e.g `obj.Property`), we would also be able to use the name syntax in this way.